thunderbird/webext-docs/overlay/identities.rst

 identities API
 ==============

-The identities API first appeared in Thunderbird 91.
+The identities API allows to manage the user's identities (each account can have multiple identities).